AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 Building with IDE
 -----------------
 Conan file will build the project by default.
-To change this behavior, you need to disable the build.
+However, this can take longer to compile than building the Basilisk project in the IDE directly.
+Further, if you are developing for Basilisk you often just want to configure the Basilisk Xcode project file and not build right away.
+To change the default behavior disable the automatic build
+using:

 #.
 Run this command to disable the build::